FarmerTED42069/ib-data-manager/README.md

 ## Contributing

 This is a utility collection designed for IBKR API development and troubleshooting.
 Feel free to extend or modify for your specific use cases.

+## Directory Structure

+See PROJECT_STRUCTURE.md for a full breakdown, including async modules, GUI enhancements, and new features (chunking, batch export, real-time recording).

 ## License